 The Pop and Rip model includes a waist belt 18" velcro tail and a 48" release handle.
 Used for ground-based movement specific training in almost all sports, it's the perfect tool to develop explosive speed!

-The weekly podcast hosted by coach J.T.
-Ayers that covers all things track and field.
+The weekly podcast hosted by Coach J.T.
+Ayers covers all things track and field.
 Listen to some of the most respected coaches in the world, hear from some of the biggest athletes in the sport and keep up to date with the leading trends in training.
-Listen to all episodes HERE.
+Listen & subscribe to all episodes HERE.